 Probate in Arizona is the formal process that will determine how the assets of a deceased person will be handled.
 A Probate needs to be filled at an Arizona Probate court.

-If a Will exists a Personal Representative may have been named on it by the deceased person.
+If a Will exists and is valid a Personal Representative may have been named on it by the deceased person.
 The Personal Representative will be responsible for the filling the probate at an Arizona Probate court.
 The Personal representative will in general hire a lawyer to handle the process for them.